You’ve never had a more amazingly delicious cake until you’ve had this Caramel Apple Bundt Cake. No joke! I’m totally drop dead serious.

 - 1 tablespoon vanilla

-- Cake: In a medium bowl, whisk together the flour, baking soda, cinnamon, nutmeg and salt.
+- In a medium bowl, whisk together the flour, soda, cinnamon, nutmeg and salt.
 Set aside.
+Peel, core and dice 3 cups of apples.

-- Toss apples with the tablespoon of lemon juice.
-This prevents the apples from browning.
-Add the dark brown sugar and 1 teaspoon vanilla.
-Toss to combine and set aside.
+- Toss the apples with the tablespoon of lemon juice to keep from browning.
+Add the dark brown sugar and 1 teaspoon vanilla and toss to combine.
+Set aside.

-- Cream Cheese Layer: Rise out the metal bowl for your stand mixer, then add the cream cheese and beat just until smooth.
-Add the 1/3 cup sugar, vanilla and egg.
-Beat on medium speed until creamy and smooth.
+- Add the cream cheese to the stand mixer and mix just until smooth.
+Add the 1/3 cup sugar, vanilla and egg and beat on medium speed until creamy and smooth.

-- Using a spoon make a trench in the center of the cake batter (going around in the circular shape of the bundt pan) about 1-inch deep (just scoop the excess batter to either side.
+- Using a spoon or butter knife, make a trench in the center of the cake batter (going around in the circular shape of the bundt pan) about 1-inch deep (just scoop the excess batter to either side).
 Spoon the cream cheese mixture into the trench.
 Try and keep the cream cheese mixture in a ring in the center of the cake so it has cake batter on either side around the circle.
-Once the cream cheese mixture is in place, use a butter knife to swirl the cream cheese mixture into the surrounding cake batter and scoping the batter over the cream cheese.
-Making sure to do this lightly and not complete incorporate cream cheese into the cake batter.
+Once the cream cheese mixture is in place, use a butter knife to swirl the cream cheese mixture into the surrounding cake batter.

-- Bake the cake for 1 hour and 5 minutes or until a toothpick inserted in the center comes out with few moist crumbs.
-Place cake on a wire rack and let cool.
+- Bake the cake for 1 hour and 15 minutes (checking often as you may need to decrease or increase time based on your pan and exact oven temperature).
+Bake until a toothpick inserted in the center comes out with only a few moist crumbs.

-- Glaze: While the cake is cooling, add the glaze ingredients in a small sauce pan over medium high heat.
+- While the cake is cooling, mix the ingredients for the glaze in a small pan over medium high heat.
 Allow the ingredients to come to a boil and boil for one minute, stirring constantly.
-Turn off heat.
-Pour the glaze over the cake while the cake is still in the bundt pan.
+Pour the glaze over the cake while the cake is still in the pan.
+Let the cake cool in the pan before removing.
+Turn the cake out onto a serving plate and store covered in the refrigerator for up to 2 days.
+Serve chilled or at room temperature, drizzling caramel sauce over each piece.

-- Caramel Sauce: Add the butter, brown sugar, half-and-half or cream, and salt in a small saucepan over medium-low heat.
-Bring the mixture to a low simmer and cook, while whisking for 5 to 7 minutes, until thickened slightly.
+- Mix the butter, brown sugar, half-and-half or cream, and salt in a saucepan over medium-low heat.
+Bring the mixture to a simmer and cook while whisking gently for 5 to 7 minutes, until thickened slightly.
 Add the vanilla and cook another minute to thicken further.
-Remove from the heat and let cool for about 5 minutes.
-Place in a mason jar and refrigerate until luke warm.
-If the caramel sauce has cooled to much in the fridge, place in the microwave and warm for 10 sec.
-Drizzle a little over every piece of cake.
-It's delicious!
+Turn off the heat and pour the sauce into a jar.
+Refrigerate until cold (or use slightly warm but not hot).
+If the caramel sauce has cooled in the fridge long enough to harden, warm slightly before drizzling on cake.